littlepig2013/topk-meta-path-query/README.md

 * ./genTopKMPs Usage: run this to generate top-k meta paths and store them in "Classifier/topKMPs/" for training pairs if you generate a new training set.
 These top-k results will be used later in MNIS-based-metapath2vec

-    ./genTopKMPs [dataset] [num_threads]
+    ./genTopKMPs dataset [num_threads=1]

 * ./genRandomWalks Usage: run this to generate random walks based the specified #walks and walk length.
 If fix_mp_switcher is set to 1, it will load [dataset]/fix_mps.txt and use these fixed meta paths to generate random walks.
 (The name format of the generated file is "FIX_MP_[dataset]-(edge_type)-..-(edge_type).txt".)
 Otherwise, it perform MNIS-based random walks and will use the top-k results from "genTopKMPs".
 Results are stored in "Classifier/RandomWalks/".
 The pre-generated random walks are compressed in RandomWalks.zip and you can uncompress it can directly use it in the metapath2vec embedding.

-    ./genRandomWalk [dataset] [num_walks] [walk_length] [fix_mp_switcher]
+    ./genRandomWalk dataset [num_walks=100] [walk_length=100] [fix_mp_switcher=0]

 The data structure ( yagoReader.cpp, yagoReader.h, HIN_Graph.h and HIN_Graph.cpp ) to store HIN in this project follows [Meta Structure][1].

 ## Experiments

-* To run the first label-basd connectivity experiment in our paper, refer to topKQueryTest program.
+* To run the label-basd connectivity experiment in our paper, refer to topKQueryTest program.
 The pre-generated results used in our paper are stored in exp/ folder and the case studey is put in Bound-Exp/ folder.

-* To run the embedding-based experiment based pre-generated embedding results, go to "Classifier" folder and run
+* To run the embedding-based experiment based on pre-generated embeddings, go to "Classifier" folder and run
     <pre><code>
-    python clf-evaluation.py [dataset] [embedding-method] [clf-method]
+    python clf-evaluation.py dataset embedding-method clf-method
     </code></pre>

     Be sure that [dataset]-[embedding-method].txt exists in Embedding folder when you run this.
 Examples: